oliverlundquist/laravel-http-background/README.md

 ```

 #### ->retry()
-Max attempts this request can be retried, see implementation example below.
+Max attempts that this request can be retried, see the implementation example below.
 ```php
 HttpBg::retry(3);
 Http::background()->retry(3);
 ```

 #### ->setRequestTag()
-Arbitrary data used to identify request.
+Arbitrary data used to identify the request.
 ```php
 HttpBg::setRequestTag('webhook callback for id: 31');
 Http::background()->setRequestTag('webhook callback for id: 31');